Home

 Rocking the Rite in the Back of Beyond

 I turn my focus to a concert I had the pleasure to attend in the Hawkswell Theatre, Sligo.
 Just over two weeks ago, The Bad Plus performed – to a house of less than 30 – music which each time it is performed, betrays the dependence of so much of western art music on the figure of Igor.
-Stravisnky, of course, penned the Rite of Spring for a large-sized orchestra with a swollen horn section and The Bad Plus are (just?
+Stravisnky, of course, penned the Rite of Spring for a large-sized orchestra with a swollen horn section and The Bad Plus are (just?) a lowly jazz trio.
+A super small canvas for an expansive work with iconic timbral hallmarks.
+The ultra-high bassoon opening was tackled by the sustain-deficient piano, perhaps marking the territory of this arrangement - impactful, and attack-heavy.
+Drummer Dave King seemed to create a world of his own, filling the gaps between the (already metrically heady) beats with illogical and virtuosic digressions.
+In toto, however, bass and piano reined in the beast and delivered a compelling slice of 1913 to the backwaters of Ireland, in the backwaters of Europe.

 From the window to the wall